Butte County Car Accident Lawyers

 How Our Lawyers Establish Negligence In A Car Accident Claim

-To hold the at-fault party accountable for your injuries and losses, you must prove that they were negligent.
-Our Butte County car accident lawyers look at four key elements of negligence:
+To seek accountability from the at-fault party for your injuries and losses, you must show through evidence that they were negligent.
+Our Butte County car accident lawyers can help you establish the four key elements of negligence:

-- Duty of Care — All drivers must follow traffic laws and drive safely to avoid hurting others.
-Some drivers, like Uber or Lyft drivers, may have a higher duty of care when they’re carrying passengers.
+- Duty of Care — All drivers must follow traffic laws and drive safely to prevent harm to others.
+Some drivers, like Uber or Lyft drivers, have a higher duty of care when they’re carrying passengers.

 - Breach of Duty — A driver breaches that duty by doing something unsafe, like speeding, texting while driving, or running a red light.

-- Causation — We must show that the driver’s actions caused the crash and your injuries.
+- Causation — There must be proof that the driver’s actions caused the crash and your injuries.

-- Damages — You must have real losses from the crash, such as medical bills, missed work, or pain and suffering.
+- Damages — You must demonstrate that the crash caused you actual harm and losses, warranting damages for medical bills, missed work, or pain and suffering.

 All drivers must act carefully behind the wheel.
-If someone’s careless actions caused your crash, you may be able to recover money for your losses.
+If someone’s careless actions caused your crash, you may be able to pursue compensation for your losses.
 This includes rideshare accidents involving Uber or Lyft, as well as trucks or regular passenger vehicles.

 California uses a system called “pure comparative negligence.”
-This means you can still recover compensation even if you were partly at fault.
-Your payment will be reduced based on how much of the crash was your fault.
-For example, if you were 30% responsible, your recovery would be reduced by 30%.
+This means you can still seek compensation even if you were partly at fault.
+Your potential award may be reduced based on the percentage of the crash that was your fault.
+For example, if you were 30% responsible, your potential payout would be reduced by 30%.

-Evidence Car Accident Lawyers Use To Prove Liability
+Evidence Car Accident Lawyers Use To Establish Liability

-To build a strong case, our Butte County car accident lawyers collect evidence that shows how the crash happened and who caused it.
-This evidence helps support your claim and can make a big difference in how much compensation you may receive.
+To build a case for you, our Butte County car accident lawyers collect evidence that may demonstrate how the crash happened and who may have caused it.
+This evidence helps support your claim and can make a big difference in how much compensation you may pursue.

 Here are some examples of what we may use: